grace-notes/website/contents/topics/levitical-sacrifices.md

 them showed a consecration to God of their life with all its ability and energy.

-The Method of Presentation of the Sacrifices
+## Method of Presentation of the Sacrifices

 In animal sacrifices, the animal was brought to the door or the tabernacle, near the altar.
 The person bringing the animal placed his